djezzzl/database_consistency/README.md

 - column is required in the database
 - column is not a primary key (we don't need need presence validators for primary keys)
 - model records timestamps and column's name is not `created_at` or `updated_at`
-- column is not used for any Presence or Inclusion validators or BelongsTo reflection
+- column is not used for any Presence or Inclusion validators or BelongsTo association
 - column has not a default value

 ### BelongsToPresenceChecker

-Imagine your model has a `validates <belongs_to reflection>, presence: true` or `belongs_to <some model>, optional: false` (since Rails 5+ optional is `false` by default).
+Imagine your model has a `validates :user, presence: true` or `belongs_to :user, optional: false` (since Rails 5+ optional is `false` by default).
 In both cases, you assume your instance has a persisted relation with another model which can be not true.
 For example, we can skip validations or remove connected instance after insert and etc. So, to keep your data consistency, in most cases, you should define a foreign key constraint in the database.
 It will ensure your relation exists.

 We fail if the following conditions are satisfied:
-- belongs_to reflection is not polymorphic
+- belongs_to association is not polymorphic
-- belongs_to reflection has presence validator
+- belongs_to association has presence validator
 - there is no foreign key constraint

 ### MissingUniqueIndexChecker

-Imagine your model has a `validates <field>, uniqueness: true` validation but has no unique index in the database.
+Imagine your model has a `validates :email, uniqueness: true` validation but has no unique index in the database.
 As general problem your validation can be skipped or there is possible duplicates insert because of race condition.
 To keep your data consistent you should cover your validation with proper unique index in the database (if possible).
 It will ensure you don't have duplicates.